retorquere/zotero-better-bibtex/README.md

 For the drag and drop citations, go to zotero preferences, tab Export, under Default Output Format, select BibTeX citations.

-Install by downloading the XPI above; after that, it will auto-update.

 Configuration currently does not have an UI; to change the settings, go to about:config to change the following keys.
 A change to these requires a restart of Zotero to take effect.